d’Overbroeck’s Reviews, Rankings, Fees, And More

 • Exceptional Value-Added Score: The school boasts the highest value-added score in Oxfordshire and ranks among the top 30 nationally, a testament to its commitment to excellence.

-• Diverse A-Level Subjects: With around 35 A-level subjects on offer, including media studies, photography, music tech, film studies, and textiles, students have ample options to pursue their interests.
+• Diverse A-Level Subjects: With around 37 A-level subjects on offer, including media studies, photography, music tech, film studies, and textiles, students have ample options to pursue their interests.
+Students from other schools have transferred here because of this very reason.

-• Individual Attention: Small class sizes and a close-knit community allow teachers to know every pupil well.
-Class groups can be as small as eight students, enabling collaborative projects and even one-to-one teaching for gifted or supported learners.
+• Individual Attention: Small class sizes (maximum 12 students) and a close-knit community allow teachers to know every pupil well.
+Class groups average around 8 students, while some as small as 4-5 students.
+This enables collaborative projects and even one-to-one teaching for gifted or supported learners.

 • Relaxed Teaching Style: Teachers are addressed by their first names, fostering a human and approachable atmosphere.
+Their name tags literally have only one word on them.
 The school’s ethos revolves around encouraging personal bests rather than fostering competition.
+There are also no uniforms for sixth form students, while younger students have a light uniform.

 • Strong Performance in Maths: The maths department shines, with students benefitting from consistent teaching by the same maths teacher from years 9 to 11.
 Collaborative learning is evident, where capable students mentor their peers.